Jeff Danziger: 2000s

-Controversial cartoons

-In 2005, when Condoleezza Rice was nominated to be U.S. Secretary of State, Danziger drew cartoon that was critical of Rice where he used racial stereotypes concerning the look and speech of African Americans.
+In 2005, when Condoleezza Rice was nominated to be U.S. Secretary of State, Danziger drew cartoon that was critical of Rice where he used racial stereotypes concerning the speech and appearance of African Americans.
 Danziger was criticized by the National Black Republican Association who stated that Danziger "depicted Dr. Rice as an ignorant, barefoot "mammy," reminiscent of the stereotyped black woman in the movie Gone with the Wind who remarked: "I don't know nothin' 'bout birthin' no babies.'"

 In October 2005, Danziger published a cartoon in the Rutland Herald depicting a scientist unearthing a roulette wheel at an Abenaki archaeological site.
 Examining the artwork carefully, one finds in very small print "Sweat Lodge Casino."
 The portrayal of Indians as casino operators outraged Native Americans across the country and highlighted a larger part of Indian portrayal in the media.
 The Barre Montpelier Times Argus wrote: "Publishers of newspapers think it's okay to mock and offend Indians; they say, 'How could this possibly be racist, we're only kidding.'
 The institution of media is in denial about promoting racism.
 In fact, they don't even notice."

+Danziger was listed in conservative political commentator Bernard Goldberg's 2005 book, 100 People Who Are Screwing Up America.
+Danziger described the listing as "an honor."
+He was previously published by the Los Angeles Times Syndicate starting in 2009.

+2020s

+Danziger has drawn many cartoons critical of the war in the Gaza Strip and Israel that started in 2023.
+Tony Doris, editorial editor of The Palm Beach Post, was fired by newspaper owner Gannett Newspapers in 2025 after he chose a cartoon by Danziger that showed two Israeli soldiers rescuing a hostage who had been captured by Hamas, with one saying, "Watch your step", as they walk through a mass of bodies labeled "Over 40,000 Palestinians killed."
+The firing followed criticism of the cartoon from a local Jewish organization, which bought a full-page ad in the paper condemning the cartoon and whose president later said trivialized the suffering of Israeli hostages taken during the Hamas-led attack at the war's beginning.